 In the early 1900s, students at WMU had the opportunity to learn classical Latin, German and French.
-As the world has grown smaller and more interconnected, our language programs have expanded and now include Arabic, Chinese, Italian, Japanese and Russian.
+As the world has grown smaller and more interconnected, our language programs have expanded and now include Arabic, Chinese and Japanese.
 We also offer ancient Greek, medieval Latin and Old French.

 World languages and literatures faculty are active researchers and publish in the areas of creative writing; language acquisition; linguistics; literary, theatre and film studies; textual editing; and translation.
 Department activities include:

 - The annual Francophone Film Festival, a four-day competitive event bringing to Kalamazoo recent movies from French-speaking countries around the world, with the movie subtitles in English.
 The films compete for the Gold Kazoo prize.